 Although simple in the broadest sense, the Decentering Whiteness and Building Multiracial Community model has some implications that are not immediately obvious.
 This workshop will compare and contrast other approaches to changing racial structure and then look at some of the implications of CSWAC’s model.
 We’ll look at both decentering whiteness and building multiracial community as goals, and why one goal cannot be met without the other.
 In the process, we’ll discuss how each goal might be accomplished.

-Topics Covered in the Workshop
+Topics Addressed in the Workshop

 - basic concepts important to a multiracial perspective